awesomephant/sian-website/recipes/pie-lid.md

     - Plant-based milk
 ---

-## Pie Lid

-This is really fun but also challenging.
-You’ll need a ready made roll of puff-pastry.
+this is really fun + challenging + you’ll need a ready made roll of puff-pastry (i use Jus-Roll).

-Empty the contents of the pastry packet.
+empty the contents of the pastry packet.

-Split the sheet into two equal parts.
+split the sheet into two equal parts.

-1 half can be used for the pie lid, and the other half for the face-pie-features.
+one half can be used for the pie lid + the other half for the face-pie-features.

-Pour the pie contents into a pie dish.

-Cover with allocated pastry half.
+pour the pie contents into a pie dish + cover with allocated pastry half.

-Sink a sharp knife through the middle of the pastry into the pie contents - it needs to breathe when cooking.
+sink a sharp knife through the middle of the pastry into the pie contents - it needs to breathe when cooking.

-Begin to make your features from the remainder of the pastry: eyes, mouth, nose, ears etc.

-Secure the positions of your features onto the pie lid.
+begin to make your features from the remainder of the pastry : eyes, mouth, nose, ears etc + secure the positions of your features onto the pie lid.

-Pour a little plant based milk into a glass + have a pastry brush ready.

-Carefully brush over the whole pie lid + features.
+pour a little plant based milk into a glass + have a pastry brush ready + carefully brush over the whole pie lid + its features.

-Following the instructions found on the pastry packet, put the pie in the oven to turn golden.
+following the instructions found on the pastry packet, put the pie into the oven.